-- “Wagashi (literally meaning Japanese sweets)” has been included as a part of Japan’s intangible cultural heritage by UNESCO.
-It is becoming more and more popular such as, “Nerikiri”, “Kinton”, rice cakes and so on.
-Do you know the origin of “Wagashi” or the meaning of the shape / pattern itself?
-Originally, it was created in Edo era and the “Wagashi” culture has been developing since then.
-Come and join us and experience the wonderful world of “Wagashi” a great Japanese tradition?
+- “Wagashi”, meaning Japanese sweets, has been included as a part of Japan’s intangible cultural heritage by UNESCO.
+It is becoming more and more popular such as, “nerikiri”, “kinton”, rice cakes and so on.
+Do you know the origin of “wagashi” or the meaning of the shape itself?
+Originally, it was created in the Edo era and “wagashi” culture has been developing since then.
+Join us and experience the wonderful world of “wagashi”, a great Japanese tradition!

-- When a foreign friend asks you about what is Japanese traditional culture one of first things you may think of is “Sado (Japanese tea ceremony).
-However, you may find it difficult to explain exactly what “Sado” is to your foreign friends.
-If this is the case then this session is for you.
-This session is best fit for those who want to learn the mindset of “Sado” as well as learn how to actually make it.
-You will receive a lecture about “Sado” both in English and Japanese with Japanese students.
+- When a friend asks you about Japanese traditional culture, one of first things you may think of is “sado”, the Japanese tea ceremony.
+However, you may find it difficult to explain exactly what “sado” is to your non-Japanese friends.
+If this is the case, then this session is for you.
+This session is best fit for those who want to learn the mindset of “sado” as well as learn how to actually make it.
+You will receive a lecture about “sado” both in English and Japanese with other students.